 Esther has a Masters in Clinical Physiotherapy (Manipulative Therapy) from Curtin University and earned her Bachelor of Physiotherapy from the University of Melbourne.
 She is Kinesiotape trained.

-Esther has more than 12 years of experience as a Physiotherapist.
+Esther has more than 15 years of experience as a Physiotherapist.
 Gaining valuable experience working in both KK Women’s and Children’s Hospital (KKH) and the most established hospital in Singapore, the Singapore General Hospital (SGH).
 In her earlier years as a Physiotherapist, she rotated between various inpatient and outpatient settings ranging from orthopaedic, musculoskeletal, medical to geriatric units.
-She has accumulated experience working in the musculoskeletal outpatient setting for more than 8 years.
+She has accumulated experience working in the Musculoskeletal Outpatient setting for more than 15 years.
+Esther has been instrumental in PhysioX as she continues to guide and mentor the team to have their practice grounded in solid Physiotherapy evidence and practice.
+Though a Senior in PhysioX, Esther never stops learning, seeking out the ‘Whys’ and the ‘Hows’ of our Practice, sharpening us as we grow.

 You can find Esther at our Orchard clinic.

-You can find Jansen at our Orchard clinic.
+You can find Yee Ching at our Orchard clinic.

 She has over 9 years of experience as a Physiotherapist working in both Singapore General Hospital (SGH) and SingHealth Polyclinics.
 In her extensive years of training, she was rotated through many inpatient and outpatient settings ranging from Orthopaedics, Geriatrics, Oncology to Musculoskeletal units.